salesforce/rules_spring/README.md

 - [rules_jvm_external Spring Boot example](https://github.com/bazelbuild/rules_jvm_external/tree/master/examples/spring_boot)

 At Salesforce, Bazel is not available in production environments, and so this alternate approach is not viable.

-### Upgrades

-This section contains notes for specific upgrade steps needed to adopt newer versions of *rules-spring*.
-Starting with the 1.1.x line, we strive to adhere to [SemVer](https://semver.org/).
-This Git repository was renamed from *bazel-springboot-rule* to *rules_spring* on March 17, 2021.
-This was done to comply with required Bazel naming conventions for external rules.

-#### 2.0.0: March 13, 2021

-This release refactored the rule with the standardized Bazel rule layout conventions.
-When the Spring Boot rule was originally written, the conventions did not exist.
-This repackaging makes the rule more modern.

-For rule 1.x users upgrading to 2.0.0, you will need to do the following:
-- All WORKSPACE and BUILD file references to *bazel_springboot_rule* must be changed to *rules_spring*
-- All BUILD and .bzl file references to *//tools/springboot* must be changed to *//springboot*

-See [Repackaging work item](https://github.com/salesforce/rules_spring/issues/30) for more details.